Key Points

 When performing statistical data analyses, quality professionals are always challenged to maintain data integrity.
 When should you round up the answer; when should you round down?
 How many significant figures are appropriate for the data set that has been taken?

-Below are a set of simple rules that should help you traverse the perils of statistical data analysis.
+Below is a set of simple rules that should help you traverse the perils of statistical data analysis.

 Rule: Round off the answer to one more significant figure than present in the original data.